sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 feel blue”) onto the latent factor Extraversion.
 This indicates that if we add this path into the model then the χ²-value will reduce by around the same amount.

-But in our model adding this path arguably doesn’t really make any theoretical or methodological sense, so it’s not a good idea (unless you can come up with a persuasive argument that “Often feel blue” measures both Neuroticism and Extraversion).
-I can’t think of a good reason.
-But, for the sake of argument, let’s pretend it does make some sense and add this path into the model.
+But in our model adding this path arguably does not really make any theoretical or methodological sense, so it is not a good idea (unless you can come up with a persuasive argument that “Often feel blue” measures both Neuroticism and Extraversion).
+I can not think of a good reason.
+But, for the sake of argument, let us pretend it does make some sense and add this path into the model.
 Go back to the CFA analysis window (see :numref:`fig-cfa2`) and add ``N4`` into the Extraversion factor.
 The results of the CFA will now change (not shown);
 the χ²-value has come down to around 709 (a drop of around 30, roughly similar to the size of the MI) and the other fit indices have also improved, though only a bit.
-But it’s not enough: it’s still not a good fitting model.
+But it is not enough: it is still not a good fitting model.

 If you do find yourself adding new parameters to a model using the MI values then always re-check the MI tables after each new addition, as the MIs are